dansasser/SIM-ONE/CONTRIBUTING.md

 ### **💡 Proposing New Protocols or Enhancements**

 The framework is designed to be extensible.
-If you have an idea for a new protocol that would add value to the Sim-One ecosystem, we have a formal process for proposals:
+If you have an idea for a new protocol that would add value to the SIM-ONE ecosystem, we have a formal process for proposals:

 1.  **Open an Issue:** Start by [opening a new issue](https://github.com/dansasser/SIM-ONE/issues/new) with a title like `[Protocol Proposal]: Name of Your Protocol`.
 In the body, describe the problem your protocol solves and its core concept.
 2.  **Community Discussion:** The proposal will be discussed by the community and project maintainers.